> Scuba diving in Cenotes

 Caverns are filled with spring water to about 35 feet.
 Below that depth divers can experience the haloclines, an interesting union of fresh water and salt water, without mixing to each other.
 In open cenotes (those caverns which collapsed completely) is usual to find thermoclines, a union of hot and cold water, also without mixing to each other.

 Divers with an Open Water certification can dive cenotes, because, since cenotes are caverns and not caves, they offer open spaces with a quick access to surface.
 In those open spaces, it's very common to see an unmatched spectacle of light as it enters the crystal clear water, that leaves in divers an unforgetable view.

-Almost any cenote can be visited for diving, however, the most attractive ones are Dos Ojos, Gran Cenote, Calavera and El Eden.
+Almost any cenote can be visited for diving, however, the most attractive ones are Kukulkan, Chac Mool, Dos Ojos, Angelita, Calavera and El Eden.

-Scuba diving in Cenotes with Playa Scuba is only $95 USD.
-For security reasons, we only take up to 5 divers per instructor/guide in each dive.
+Scuba diving in Cenotes with Playa Scuba is only $100 USD.
+For security reasons, we only take up to 4 divers per full cave instructor guide in each dive.

-* For only $240 USD we offer to you a 3-day dive: 1 in Playa del Carmen, 1 in Cozumel and 1 in a cenote.
+* For the same price ($280 USD) we offer to you a 3-day dive: 1 in Playa del Carmen, 1 in Cozumel and 1 in a cenote.